xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 `ExitCode` and `ExitReason` describe why the `⎕SHELL` call ended.
 In the cases where the `⎕SHELL` call ends before the child process has ended, the `Pid` element is the positive integer process ID of the child process, and `¯1` otherwise.

-### Stream data
+### Stream Data
 All running processes have a set of numbered open streams they can read from or write to.
-A stream is a connection between the process and some resource, such as a file, or a pipe connecting two different processes.
+A *stream* is a connection between the process and some resource, such as a file, or a pipe connecting two different processes.
 Even though the streams are referenced by number, some of them have conventions for what they are typically used for:

 | Stream number | Name | Type | Description |